microsoft/genaiscript/docs/cli.md

 ## run a tool on a spec

 Runs a gptool on a gpspec file and prints the LLM output.
-The token is read from the environment `GPTOOLS_TOKEN` or configure through the `keys` command (as a JSON payload).

 ```bash
 node gptools.js <tool> [spec]